 As I was flipping through my copy of 500 Crochet Stitches: The Ultimate Crochet Stitch Bible, I ran across this beautiful crochet Flame Stitch.
 It was different than a typical shell stitch or cluster, so I decided to give it a try.
 I started small and then fell in love and went on to create a lovely shawl that can also work as a scarf.
-(Links in this post may be affiliate links – which gives us a commission if you make a purchase at no cost to you.)

 Once I did row two, I was intrigued with the shape of the flame clusters and how the stitch builds on top and you can put any stitch in the next row because you have put in another foundation row on top of the flame clusters.
 I also loved the look of the foundation bars that come between and over each flame section.
 So, I like that it has a mix of curves and straight lines for the finished look.

 This stitch pattern just uses a few basic stitches, the magic is in the grouping of the basic stitches and using the chain 3 spacing to make the flame tips.

 - dc2tog – double crochet 2 together

 Row 1 – In the 2nd ch from hook, work 1 sc, * ch 3 and skip 3 ch, work 1 sc into the next chain, ch 3 and skip 1 ch, work 1 sc into next ch, ch 3 and skip 3 ch, work 1 sc into next ch, repeat from * to the end of your row, turn.

 Row 2 – ch 1, work 1 sc into the first sc in the row below, *ch 1 and skip next ch 3 space, dc2tog into the next ch 3 arch, then into that same ch 3 arch, work 4 more ch3 and dc2tog sets, then ch 1 and skip next ch 3 space, work 1 sc into the next sc; repeat from * to end of row, turn.